farmcp/playnomics-ios/README.md

 ## Validate Integration
 After you've finished the installation, you should verify that your application is correctly integrated by checkout the integration verification section of your application page.

-Simply visit the self-check page for your application: **`https://controlpanel.playnomics.com/applications/<APPID>`**
+Using iOS SDK v1.4.0+ you can register your device as a Test Device and validate your events on the self-check page for your application: **`https://controlpanel.playnomics.com/applications/<APPID>`**

+To test your in-app campaigns, you can enter your device's IDFA and select which segments to fall into.
+Optionally, you can opt to not select any segments to simply see your device's data flowing through the validator.

-The page will update with events as they occur in real-time, with any errors flagged.
+This page will update with events as they occur in real-time, with any errors flagged.
 Visit the  <a href="http://integration.playnomics.com/technical/#self-check">self-check validation guide</a> for more information.

 We strongly recommend running the self-check validator before deploying your newly integrated application to production.